Debbie Kruger

 Alan Steele throws the hard questions at Sherbet's Alan Sandow and Tony Mitchell

 I went into the 2SM studios in the old Clarence Street building in January 1977 with the sole intention of meeting Alan Steele.
 I awkwardly tried to flirt while he played with a rubber band, trying to look cool.
-He put three kisses at the bottom of the autograph he signed for me (yes, I still have it) so he cannot have thought me too much of a dag.
+He put three kisses at the bottom of the autograph he signed for me so he cannot have thought me too much of a dag.

 Alan was the hottest DJ in Sydney in 1977.
 But the point was missed by no-one when Skyhooks lead singer Shirley Strachan dedicated "Ego is not a Dirty Word" to Alan in front of 80,000 people at the Summer Magic free concert in February 1978.